JonJagger/cyber-dojo/readme.txt

 o) its total number of red,amber,green traffic-lights so far (in red,amber,green).
 o) its total number of traffic-lights (in the current colour).
 o) its animal
+o) as always clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to step backwards and forwards.

 -------------
 auto refresh?